psychology behind hugging a pillow and sleeping

 Pregnant

-During pregnancy, your normal sleeping positions no longer work.
+During pregnancy, normal sleeping positions no longer work.

-Pregnant women are advised to sleep on their sides, and hugging a body pillow can help them maintain this position in their sleep.
-Pillow hugging also makes you feel warmer and more comfortable during your slumber.
+Pregnant women are advised to sleep on their sides, and hugging a body pillow can help them maintain this position.
+Pillow hugging also makes you feel warmer and more comfortable during sleep.

-If you can’t sleep without a body pillow, it could be because it has become a habit you developed during pregnancy.
+If you can’t sleep without a body pillow, it could have become a habit during pregnancy.

 Value Strong Personal Bonds

-Hugging a pillow allows them to reconstruct this sensation even during their slumber.
+Hugging a pillow allows them to reconstruct this sensation even during their sleep.

 Routine-Oriented

-You like doing things in a typical way, including grabbing a pillow each night and hugging it during sleep.
+You do things a certain way, like grabbing a pillow each night and hugging it during sleep.

-If this sounds like you, your pillow is probably an environmental cue that reminds your brain that it’s time to unwind, relax, and get to bed.
-Pillows make you feel comfortable, both physically and mentally.
+If this sounds like you, the pillow is probably an environmental cue that reminds the brain that it’s time to unwind, relax, and get to bed.
+Pillows make you feel comfortable physically and mentally.

 People with anxiety have difficulty staying present and acknowledging the essence of their environment.
-If you’re an anxiety sufferer, hugging a pillow may help you relax and fall asleep faster.
+If you have anxiety, hugging a pillow may enable you to relax and fall asleep faster.

 Feeling Insecure

 Most people need one pillow to get a restful night’s sleep.
-However, some may choose to keep several pillows around them, tucking one between their legs and another between their arms.
+However, some may keep several pillows around them, tucking one between their legs and another between their arms.

 If you find yourself sleeping surrounded by pillows, it could be because you’re insecure.
-You have a deep, subconscious fear that something might happen if you’re not protected during sleep.
+You have a deep, subconscious fear that something might happen if you aren’t protected during sleep.

 Many people have trouble falling asleep because they don’t know how to self-soothe.
-They cannot let go of their worries and fears of the day, and at night, these feelings only get more intense for them.
+They can’t let go of their worries and fears from the day.
+At night, these feelings only grow more intense.

 If you have insomnia or trouble falling asleep due to stress or anxiety, an inability to soothe yourself may keep you from a good night’s sleep.

-When you hug someone, your body releases chemicals that help increase your bond with that person.
+When you hug someone, the body releases chemicals that help increase your bond with that person.
 An individual can recreate the same sensations while hugging a pillow during sleep.

-One of these chemicals is the hormone and neurotransmitter oxytocin, which is released by your brain’s hypothalamus.
+One of these chemicals is the hormone and neurotransmitter oxytocin released by the hypothalamus.

 What Are the Benefits of Oxytocin?

-Also called the love hormone, oxytocin has numerous psychological and physical effects, influencing one’s emotions and social behavior.
+Oxytocin has psychological and physical effects, influencing our emotions and social behavior.

 Reduces Social Fear